Technologicat/mcpyrate/README.md

 `mcpyrate`'s dialect system is a more advanced development based on the prototype that appeared as [`pydialect`](https://github.com/Technologicat/pydialect).

-## `mcpyrate`'s import algorithm
+## The import algorithm

-When a module is imported with `mcpyrate` enabled, the source code is transformed as follows:
+When a module is imported with `mcpyrate` enabled, here's what the importer does to the source code:

  1. Decode the content of the `.py` source file into a unicode string (i.e. `str`).
     - Character encoding is detected the same way Python itself does.
 That is, the importer reads the magic comment at the top of the source file (such as `# -*- coding: utf-8; -*-`), and assumes `utf-8` if this magic comment is not present.